pdav/casan/arduino/libraries/sos/readme.md

 	* do the code in other SOS states (Running & so)

 * do tests on
-	* receiving ethernet message and print the length of the eth payload -- done
 	* receiving hello message (with sendtest)
 	* answer to hello message (with sendtest)